-AP source: Mets acquire pitcher Rich Hill from Rays
+Mets acquire left-hander Rich Hill from Rays

-NEW YORK (AP) — The pitching-thin New York Mets have acquired left-hander Rich Hill from the Tampa Bay Rays, a person familiar with the trade told The Associated Press on Friday.
+NEW YORK (AP) — The pitching-thin New York Mets on Friday acquired left-hander Rich Hill from the Tampa Bay Rays.

-The person spoke to the AP on condition of anonymity because the deal hadn’t been announced.
+The Rays are getting right-hander Tommy Hunter and minor league catcher Matt Dyer in return.

 The 41-year-old Hill is 6-4 with a 3.89 ERA in 19 starts for the contending Rays.